urban-tep/DDF-SDD/source/introduction/overview.rst

 Section :ref:`static_architecture` describes the first level decomposition that leads to a separation into subsystems in a product-driven way.

-Section :ref:`design` covers the design of each subsystem, providing subsystems computational model, components identification and description together with main data flow.
+Section :ref:`dynamic_architecture` covers the design of each subsystem, providing subsystems computational model, components identification and description together with main data flow.

 Section :ref:`integration_scheme` summarizes the integration scheme of the system as a whole.